Viewing Pricing Insights

 Free-tier preview

-Free plan users see a "Preview mode" banner — 3 results per query, 3 queries per month.
-Upgrade to Collector ($14/mo) or higher for unlimited Deal Finder access.
+Free plan users get a 3-result preview on deal queries, capped at 3 queries per month.
+Upgrade to Collector ($14.99/mo) or higher for unlimited deal-finding inside Vault Agent.

 Profit & loss tracking